A positive proportion of locally soluble hyperelliptic curves over $\mathbb Q$ have no point over any odd degree extension: Proofs of main theorems

 We prove Theorems~\ref{count} and~\ref{countk} in this generality.

 \textbf{Proof of Theorem \ref{count}:} Let $F$ be a large family of hyperelliptic curves with locally soluble $\Div^1$.
-Since Condition 2 in Definition \ref{def:large} is a mod $p$ condition, a similar uniformity estimate as in Proposition \ref{propunif} counting the number of hyperelliptic curves in $F$ with bounded height is given by \cite{PS2}.
-Theorem \ref{thinfcong} then gives
+Since Condition 2 in Definition \ref{def:large} is a mod $p$ condition, the Ekedahl sieve as in \cite[Theorem 3.3]{geosieve} can be applied to obtain the following tail estimate.